 The Flag Person may show a "1 LANE" white sign to a driver who is not picking a lane during the race.
-There are 2 racing lanes (inside and outside) and if a driver is consistently racing inbetween lanes they could be black flagged for a race violation.
+There are 2 racing lanes (inside and outside) and if a driver is consistently racing in-between lanes they could be black flagged for a race violation.
+See section #8 for more details on Lanes.